dalurness/advent23_01/day_21/README.md

 Last year, due to some absentmindednes, Santa ended up with some double-booked appointments, meaning that two or more events were scheduled to occur at the same exact time.
 Now with a new year approaching, Santa wants to avoid the same scheduling conflicts.

 Your task is to write a program that will receive a list of Santa’s appointments from last year.
 Each appointment consists of a start time and an end time (inclusive to exclusive: the start time is included in the schedule while the end time is the minute the next event can start).
-You are to find and return the total number of minutes that were double booked so Santa can see how much time he might’ve wasted.
+You are to find and return the total number of minutes that were double booked so Santa can see how much time he might've wasted.

 Example: